Skip to content

 about me

-I'm an entrepreneur-engineer, erstwhile researcher, amateur musician and radio operator (W2CAM), and linguaphile.
-I am co-founder and CTO at Olibra (Bond Home), where I lead a team building great smart home experiences.
-My work combines networks, physics, and philosophy.
-I advise and collaborate with students, founders, and mystics.
+I'm an entrepreneur-engineer, researcher, and linguaphile.
+I am co-founder and CTO at Bond Home, where I lead a team building smart home experiences.

 Kleinberg Lab